-COACHELLA, Calif. - A suspect wanted for allegedly shooting and wounding a Coachella police officer has been arrested, Riverside County sheriff's officials announced on Thursday.
+COACHELLA, Calif.
+(KABC) -- A suspect wanted for allegedly shooting and wounding a Coachella police officer has been arrested, Riverside County sheriff's officials announced on Thursday.

 Gildardo Davila, 27, is being charged with attempted murder on a peace officer, assault with a deadly weapon, evading arrest, possession of controlled substances and being a convicted felon in possession of a firearm.

 In the shooting on May 25, the officer attempted to conduct a traffic stop on a car in the area of Harrison and First streets.
 Davila refused to pull over and threw a handgun from the car, according to a press release from the Riverside County Sheriff's Department.